BITTER / T-APT-17

 Proofpoint documented a November 18, 2024 spear-phishing attack against a Turkish defense sector organization, sent from a compromised government email account.
 The lure — "PUBLIC INVESTMENTS PROJECTS 2025 _ MADAGASCAR" — referenced a real World Bank infrastructure initiative in Madagascar, chosen to align with the target organization's public sector focus.
 The RAR archive contained a decoy PDF, an LNK file, and NTFS Alternate Data Streams carrying base64-encoded PowerShell.
 Execution created the DsSvcCleanup scheduled task beaconing to jacknwoods[.]com every 17 minutes.
 BITTER operators manually reviewed the resulting system enumeration data before deploying WmRAT and MiyaRAT via MSI installer.
 MiyaRAT's selective deployment in this campaign suggests the target was classified as high priority.

 Proofpoint's June 2025 joint report with Threatray covered a sustained campaign series targeting government organizations linked to China, Pakistan, and neighboring states.
 Operations demonstrated hands-on-keyboard activity timed to IST working hours, with operators manually correcting failed payload deliveries in real time — including failed retrievals and subsequent recovery via SMB shares mounted as "tempy."
 Documents found on the actor's SMB share included a scanned Bangladeshi government tax document and a strategic military document from a Bangladeshi military organization, confirming active exfiltration.
-The group experimented with Microsoft Search Connector (MSC) file formats and exploited CVE-2024-43572 (GrimResource) for remote code execution, reflecting continued investment in novel delivery technique research.
+The group was also observed experimenting with two distinct novel delivery file types during this period: Microsoft Search Connector Description files (.searchConnector-ms), noted by Virus Bulletin researchers in February 2024, and Microsoft Saved Console files (.msc) exploiting CVE-2024-43572 (GrimResource) for code execution via a cross-site scripting flaw in apds.dll within mmc.exe.
+Both represent deliberate investment in delivery techniques that bypass detections built around the group's more established RAR/LNK/CHM chain.

 On May 7, 2025, during active India-Pakistan military operations, EclecticIQ confirmed BITTER targeted Pakistan Telecommunication Company Limited (PTCL) workers via an IQY attachment with a malicious Excel macro delivering WmRAT.
 The email was sent using compromised credentials from Pakistan's Counter Terrorism Department.
 Targeted personnel included 5G infrastructure engineers, DevOps specialists, project managers, and satellite communication experts — positions with direct relevance to national communications resilience during a military conflict.
 C2 infrastructure analysis linked the campaign to the jacknwoods[.]com domain documented by Proofpoint in December 2024, confirming continuity of infrastructure across campaigns.